 On October 20, 2022, Prime Video acquired the rights to broadcast NBA during the 2022–23 season in Brazil.

-On November 9, 2022, Prime Video launched seven sports talk shows from 8 AM to 8 PM.
+On November 9, 2022, Prime Video launched seven sports talk shows from 8 AM to 8 PM, airing Monday through Friday.

-In 2023, some countries like France, Italy, Spain, Mexico, Canada, Netherlands, Saudi Arabia, Luxembourg, and Portugal expanded support for using Amazon Gift Card balances to pay for Amazon Prime subscription fees, excluding content add-ons like Prime Video Channels.
+In 2023, several countries including France, Italy, Spain, Mexico, Canada, Netherlands, Saudi Arabia, Luxembourg, and Portugal began allowing Amazon Prime subscription fees to be paid using Amazon Gift Card balance.
+However, this does not apply to Prime Video Channels or other content add-ons.

-At the end of January 2024, Amazon Prime Video began featuring "limited" advertisements.
+At the end of January 2024, Prime Video began featuring "limited" advertisements.
 Avoiding them would cost an additional $2.99 per month.
+With this move, Prime Video joined many other streaming services in featuring ads.

-On October 1, 2024, Amazon, through Amazon MGM Studios and Prime Video, officially joined the Motion Picture Association (MPA).
+On October 1, 2024, Amazon, including Amazon MGM Studios and Prime Video, became a member of the Motion Picture Association (MPA).

 Google LLC is a multinational technology corporation specializing in online...